jalal246/folo/packages/folo-values/README.md

   to re-render.

 - ☑️ Doesn't require using Redux/Mobx/Context.
-While these technologies are amazing it always come with a cost.
-That's why every update happens in folo happens locally.
+While these technologies are amazing it always comes with a cost.
+That's why every update that happens in Folo happens locally.
 The store is just the Maestro.

 - ☑️ You can add multiple forms connect them to the store or create branches